opensemanticsearch/open-semantic-search/README.md

 # Documentation

-This README.md is documentation for developers.
+This README.md is documentation for software developers.

 The [documentation for admins](docs/doc/admin/install/README.md) and the [documentation for users](docs/doc/search/README.md) is included in the software packages/images and linked in the search user interface (Menu "Help").